-ADOH will award 5 points for projects with land owned by a unit of local government which proposes a land lease structure with the Applicant at the time of application.
-Land lease demonstrates no more than a maximum land lease payment of \$2,000 per month in cost line-items (for land and buildings).
+ADOH will award 5 points for projects with land owned by a unit of local government which proposes a landlease structure with the Applicant at the time of application.
+Land lease demonstrates no more than \$2,000 in cost line-items for land and buildings.
 The local government must not have purchased any portion of the real estate from a Principal.